mcibique/vue-testing-examples/README.md

 ### Mocking global objects

 Testing a functionality which requires global objects (`window.location` or `setTimeout`) is always a challenge. `window.location` is property which cannot be overridden but many tests require this property to be mocked.
 If you have a component which sets `window.location.href = 'some/new/url';`, then this code must be avoided in the tests, otherwise, it might break your current test execution (especially if you are running tests in the browser, e.g. with [karma-runner](https://www.npmjs.com/package/karma)).
-Dependency Injection can actually sort out this problem because we can inject the global object into your component and then control what is injected into a component in your tests.
+Dependency Injection can actually sort out this problem because we can inject the global object into your component and then we can pass custom object, with no restrictions, into a component in your tests.
 ```js
 // di.js
 export const WINDOW_ID = Symbol('window');